openhab/openhab-docs/tutorials/getting_started/rules_scenes.md

 If we want to use triggers that are known from other rule types we can write such a rule, define that trigger and let that rule call the scene rule.
 See the details there on how to create a trigger (e.g. a cron trigger that will call the blockly rule at 22:00 in the evening) to execute that rule.
-The section below also provides examples for JavaScript and Python.
+The section below provides examples for Blockly and various rule/script languages.

 :::: tabs